willianPaulinoSantos/swile-study-case/README.md

     3 - Iterate over Trigger Records, building the lead / opportunity composite key (following the same rules of commercial teams composite key)
-        4 - Get the right team for the lead / opportunity using the composite key 5 - Sort the team members ascending based on prospects counter 6 - Assign the lead / opportunity to the team member with the fewest prospects count 7 - Add 1 to its prospects counter.
+        4 - Get the right team for the lead / opportunity using the composite key 5 - Sort the team members ascending based on prospects counter 6 - Assign the lead / opportunity to the not absent team member with the fewest prospects count.
+        7 - Add 1 to its prospects counter.
 ---
 ### 3.2 Reassignment Feature